-Table 2-24 shows the error signalling cases and effects when there are write-through/write-back write accesses from the store buffer.
+Table 2-24 shows the error signalling cases and effects when there are write-through or write-back write accesses from the store buffer.

-Table 2-24 Write-through/write-back write access from store buffer
+Table 2-24 Write-through or write-back write access from store buffer

-Case Effect Tag parity or RAM error on tag read An error is flagged through the PARRTINTR/ERRRTINTR interrupt signals.
+Case Effect Tag parity or RAM error on tag read An error is flagged through the PARRTINTR or the ERRRTINTR interrupt signal.
 No attempt is made to write the cache.
 Data RAM error on data write An error is flagged through the ERRWDINTR interrupt signal.
 The line is marked as dirty in case of write-back access.
 Subsequent reads to the same lines are unpredictable.